Jimmy Westlake: Auriga the Charioteer

 What’s that flashy, golden star hovering over the northeastern mountains as darkness falls in mid-November?
-It’s Capella, the third brightest star visible in Colorado skies and the brightest star in our constellation of Auriga, the Charioteer.
+It’s Capella, the third-brightest star visible in Colorado skies and the brightest star in the constellation of Auriga the Charioteer.

-Capella is the brightest star close to the north celestial pole and, as such, remains above the horizon 24/7 for folks living north of the latitude of Yellowstone National Park.
-For Coloradoans, Capella is up for 20 hours a day, hiding behind our northern mountains for four hours each day before rising again in the northeast.
+Capella is the closest first magnitude star to the north celestial pole and, as such, remains above the horizon continuously for folks living above the latitude of Yellowstone National Park.
+For Coloradans, Capella just hides behind our northern mountains for a brief time each day before rising again in the northeast.

-The star Elnath at the southern-most corner of Auriga’s distinctive pentagon of stars actually belongs in the neighboring constellation of Taurus the Bull but has always been associated with Auriga.
-To the ancient sky watchers, this star represented both the foot of the Charioteer and the horn of the Bull at the same time.
+The star Elnath at the southernmost corner of Auriga’s distinctive pentagon of stars actually belongs in the neighboring constellation of Taurus the Bull, but it always has been associated with Auriga.
+To the ancient sky watchers, this star represented the foot of the Charioteer and the horn of the Bull at the same time.
 Modern astronomers found this duality unacceptable and officially ceded Elnath to Taurus.

 Professor Jimmy Westlake teaches astronomy and physics at Colorado Mountain College’s Alpine Campus.
-His “Celestial News” column appears weekly in Steamboat Today and his “Cosmic Moment” radio spots can be heard on local radio station KFMU.
-Check out Westlake’s new “2016 Cosmic Calendar” of sky events on his website at http://www.jwestlake.com.
-It features twelve of his best sky photos and a day-by day listing of cool celestial events that you and your family can enjoy watching in 2016.
+He is an avid astronomer whose photographs and articles have been published all around the world.
+His “Celestial News” column appears weekly in the Steamboat Today newspaper and his “Cosmic Moment” radio spots can be heard on local radio station KFMU.
+Also, visit Jimmy’s astrophotography website at http://www.jwestlake.com.

 Support Local Journalism